If you’ve been hurt at work, you need a Chicago work injury attorney

 What are common types of workplace injuries?

 There are many different types of workplace injuries.
 From carpal tunnel syndrome in offices to a spinal cord injury on a construction site, a serious injury can negatively impact your ability to work and function normally for months, years, or even the rest of your life.

-Our personal injury attorneys have a strong track record for obtaining large, multi-million-dollar verdicts for workplace injury victims.
+Our work injury attorneys have a strong track record for obtaining large, multi-million-dollar verdicts for workplace injury victims.
 Building a strong workplace injury case takes time and can be extremely difficult.
-Fortunately, you don't have to worry about how much it costs to research and defend your case.
-That's because we work on a contingency fee basis.
+Fortunately, you don’t have to worry about how much it costs to research and defend your case.
+That’s because we work on a contingency fee basis.
 That means you pay nothing unless we recover compensation.
-It's that simple.
-If you've been injured in an accident, you need to take action right away.
+It’s that simple.
+If you’ve been injured in an accident, you need to take action right away.
 Contact us today for a free consultation.

 Construction sites can be dangerous places.
-Each year, people working on construction sites are injured or killed in on-the-job accidents.
+Each year, people working on construction sites are injured at work then fired, or killed in on-the-job accidents.
 Even though construction companies are typically obligated to inspect each site with safety engineers and provide safety programs, accidents happen.
 When they do happen, you need a personal injury lawyer from Coplan & Crane on your side.

 There are so many different factors to consider when dealing with construction accidents.
 If it can be shown that a third party’s negligence caused the injuries, that party can be held liable.
 This includes other companies working on the same site, manufacturers of construction equipment and architects.
 All of these could be grounds for third-party liability claims.